elvis-maradzike/cas-tn/README.md

 Then: make
-This compiles the CAS-TN source code and generates an object files (simulation.o)
+This compiles the CAS-TN source code and generates an object file (src/particle\_ansatz.o)

-This also generates executables that constitute tests for this library.
+This also generates executables in tests/ that can be run as tests for this library.

-The tests may be run as follows:
-  cd tests/h4
-  ./h4.x > h4.out &